Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Microlocal perverse sheaves and the Fukaya category

+For $\Delta$ the moment polytope of $\C^n,$ this is just the hyperplane arrangement in $\R^n$ given by coordinate hyperplanes.
+The chambers of this hyperplane arrangement represent the moment polytopes of conormals of toric strata in $\C^n$: the upper-right orthant is the moment polytope of $\C^n$ itself; the lower-left orthant is the moment polytope of the Fourier dual $\C^n$ (the cotangent fiber at $0$); and in general, an orthant meeting the upper-right orthant at a face $F,$ representing a stratum $S\subset \C^n$ is the moment polytope of $T^*_F\C^n.$

+Thus, each chamber $\delta$ in this arrangement corresponds to a toric variety (in this case, $\C^n$) whose dense torus we will denote by $T_\delta,$.
+Each facet connecting two chambers $\delta,\delta'$ represents a subvariety where the closures of $T_\delta$ and $T_{\delta'}$ meet in a subvariety with codimension 1 in each closure.
+Let $T_{\delta\delta'}$ be the dense torus in this closure; this is a single $G$-orbit, and each point in it is stabilized by a 1-dimensional subtorus.
+There are two parameterizations of this subtorus, corresponding to the normal vectors pointing into $\delta$ and $\delta'$ respectively.
+We let $\gamma_F$ be the loop in $\pi_1(T_\delta)$ given by applying the $\delta$-parameterization to the positive parameterization of the unit circle in $\C^{\times}$, and similarly for the $\delta'$-parameterization in $\pi_1(T_\delta').$ Note that if we identify $T_{\delta}\cong T_{\delta'}$ using the $G$-action, these classes will be inverse in the fundamental group.

-\begin{definition} From the data of the polytope $\Delta,$ we will associate a certain quiver with relations $Q_\Delta.$ The quiver is defined as follows: \begin{enumerate} \item For every chamber $\delta$ in $U$, we associate a vertex $V_\delta.$ (We will also write $V_\delta$ for the vector space placed at vertex $V_\delta$ in a representation.) \item For every facet $F$ separating two chambers $\delta,\delta',$ there are a pair of opposite arrows
+We will now associate a quiver with relations to this hyperplane arrangment. \begin{definition} Let $\mathcal{H}$ be a locally finite hyperplane arrangement in $\ft^*$ with every $H$ hyperplane defined by an equation $\gamma_H=n_H$ for $\gamma_H\in \ft_{\Z}, n_H\in \R$, and let $U$ be its set of chambers.
+We define a quiver $Q_{\mathcal{H}}$ as follows. \begin{enumerate} \item For every chamber $\delta$ in $U$, we associate a vertex $v_\delta.$ (We will also write $V_\delta$ for the vector space placed at vertex $V_\delta$ in a representation.) \item For every facet $F$ separating two chambers $\delta,\delta',$ there are a pair of opposite arrows